openshift/openshift-ansible/playbooks/openstack/README.md

 * External Neutron network with a floating IP address pool

+## DNS Requirements

+OpenShift requires DNS to operate properly.
+OpenStack supports DNS-as-a-service in the form of the Designate project, but the playbooks here don't support it yet.
+Until we do, you will need to provide a DNS solution yourself (or in case you are not running Designate when we do).

+If your server supports nsupdate, we will use it to add the necessary records.

+TODO(shadower): describe how to build a sample DNS server and how to configure our playbooks for nsupdate.

 ## Installation

 There are four main parts to the installation: